podaac/forge-tig-configuration/README.md

 ## Overview

 HiTide Configuration Generator is a Python CLI tool that generates and validates configuration files for HiTide from Excel spreadsheets.
-It provides a flexible and type-safe way to create configuration settings for data processing and visualization workflows.
+It provides a flexible and type-safe way to create configuration settings for generating footprint and thumbnails.

 ## Features